vgomes-p/python_independent_project/README.md

 Helped a friend with a college assignment and ended up improving it a bit.
 Not that impressive, but it’s something.

 ### 🐴 [Schoola](https://github.com/vgomes-p/schoola)
-Total "go horse" style.
-Sorry in advance for what your eyes will witness.

 ### ⚙️ [Coder-Auto-Start](https://github.com/vgomes-p/Coder-Auto-Start)
 An automation script I made... but don’t use because my laptop boots too fast for it to work properly 😅